joachimvh/community-server-article/content/configuration.md

 saving developers much work.
 Besides that, the many configurations included with the server should help as examples of how to link components.

+<span class="comment" data-author="RV">Walk us through some extensions; walk us through some recipes and briefly what they do.</span>